HAVASU FALLS DOS AND DON’TS: TIPS FOR A SUCCESSFUL HIKE

 DON’T camp where you aren’t supposed to

-I’ve seen some Instagram posts of people camping and tents just to the lookers right of Mooney Falls on the edge (where I’m sitting in the picture below).
+I’ve seen some Instagram posts of people camping just to the lookers right of Mooney Falls on the edge (where I’m sitting in the picture below).
 There is a picnic table there, but it is for day-use only so people can eat lunch and hang out and enjoy the view.
 This is not a camping spot.
 You are only allowed to camp from the campground entrance to the campground’s final bathroom.
 Anywhere in between those spots is free game.
 This rule is in place to protect and preserve specific natural areas and to ensure that everyone who visits gets to appreciate the beauty.